OguzPastirmaci/cassandra-k8s-perf/README.md

 ## Step 5: Deploying Cassandra with the Helm chart

+This guide uses the chart in the incubator repository.
+You need the clone the repository

 I used the recommended numbers for things like heap size etc. in the chart's values file.

 ```